 This justification is wrong.
 There are millions (billions rather) of fake vintage/ cool overexposed/ framed/ effect-overloadet photos on the internet.
 Not just photos.
 There are millions of fake "Pentax 6x7", "Polaroids" and "645".
 There are hundreds of apps for that. ...
 And there are a lot of enthusiasts that make impressive, well-balanced photographs.
 It's in the nature of how people look at photographs.
 Everyone looks first for esthetics and expression, not first for documentary.

-The simple truth is 3:2 is good for 3:2 itself. – It is good for press photographers, for advertising, for scientific documentary, for wide-angle, for video, for hand-held devices, for the technical world. – 3:2 is for the manufacturers and for making money in the industry.
+The simple truth is 3:2 is good for 3:2 itself. – It is good for press photographers, for advertising, for scientific documentary, for video, for hand-held devices, for the technical world. – 3:2 is for the manufacturers and for making money in the industry.
 It is not for those who are in photography, in its esthetics and inner laws.

 Aspect ratio is great